 On February 22, 2021, Governor Philip D. Murphy fully legalized recreational marijuana in the state of New Jersey with the signing and passing of three bills and added a tweet stating, “New Jersey’s broken and indefensible marijuana laws are no more.”
 This legislation is accompanied by a new regulatory framework for a cannabis market and relief for previous petty marijuana convictions.

-The bills legalize adult-use (21 and over) marijuana, decriminalize the possession of small amounts of marijuana, limit the validity and use of previous marijuana convictions, and aim to create a fully regulated cannabis marketplace.
+The bills legalize adult-use (21 and over) marijuana, decriminalize the possession of small amounts of marijuana, limit the validity and use of previous marijuana convictions, and aim to create a fully regulated cannabis marketplace for dispensaries and cannabis delivery services.
 Previously, underage drinking and marijuana possession offenses were subject to $1,000 fines and up to six months in jail.
 The new legislation now states these offenses are subject to written warnings and community service.

 This recently enacted legislation also mandates that previous “low-level distribution and possession offenses” can no longer be used in most judicial matters, such as pretrial release, probation, or parole decisions.